Oils and Butters

 Strawberry Seed Oil

 A gorgeous oil with the faint scent of the fruit.
-It helps to repair the moisture barrier of the skin and can help protect the outer layer of the skin and to restore suppleness and smoothness.
+Packed with antioxidents and essential fatty acids, it helps to repair the moisture barrier of the skin and can help protect the outer layer of the skin and to restore suppleness and smoothness.
+It is also a by product of the food industry.

 Shea Butter (Butyrospermum parkii).